MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 Let's do a quick review about what we changed in this branch:

-* We added a new maven profile named `bootable-jar-openshift` that prepares the Bootable JAR with a specific configuration for running the server on the cloud.
+* We added a new Maven profile named `bootable-jar-openshift` that prepares the Bootable JAR with a specific configuration for running the server on the cloud.
 For example, it enables the JGroups subsystem to use TCP requests to discover other pods by using the KUBE_PING protocol.
 * We added a set of configuration files in the _jboss-on-aro-jakartaee/deployment_ directory.
 In this directory, you can find the configuration files to deploy the application.

 ### Deploy the application on OpenShift